Wishing you knew more about Aboriginal culture? Search no more.

 Research shows that family violence contributes to the removal of Aboriginal children with a disability and their placement with out-of-home carers.

-Singer Geoffrey Gurrumul Yunupingu was a prominent disabled Aboriginal person.
+Blind singer Geoffrey Gurrumul Yunupingu was a prominent disabled Aboriginal person.

 Video: Disability challenges